-SUMO defeats protein aggregates that typify Parkinson's diseaseJuly 11th, 2011 in Parkinson's & Movement disorders /
+SUMO defeats protein aggregates that typify Parkinson's diseaseJuly 11, 2011 in Medicine & Health / Parkinson's & Movement disorders

 A small protein called SUMO might prevent the protein aggregations that typify Parkinson's disease (PD), according to a new study in the July 11, 2011, issue of The Journal of Cell Biology.

 Insoluble protein clusters are the hallmarks of several neurodegenerative diseases.
 In PD, neurons harbor insoluble clumps of the protein alpha-synuclein.
 What triggers these protein pileups remains obscure.
 A possible clue for PD came when researchers overexpressed alpha-synuclein in human kidney cells and found that the protein was modified by the addition of the small, ubiquitin-like molecule SUMO.
 Since sumoylation generally boosts the solubility of proteins, the result raised the possibility that SUMO proteins affect the aggregation of alpha-synuclein.

 Researchers tested whether sumoylating purified alpha-synuclein hindered its clustering into fibrils, filaments similar to those detected in neurons of PD patients.
 If all of the alpha-synuclein molecules in a solution were sumoylated, no fibrils appeared.
 And even if only 10 percent of the molecules were sumoylated, fibril formation slowed dramatically.